 Can I apply if I am a part-time student?
 Part-time students in the South African and Latin American programs may apply.
 Applicants must be full-time students to be considered eligible in the US/Canada program.

-Can men apply?
+Who can apply?
 Self identifying women are welcome to apply.

 Is there a fee to apply for a grant?
 MMEG does not charge any application or processing fee.